yvkozub/curl/docs/ECH.md

 or DoH, then, considering only ECH and the network threat model, it would make sense for curl to support ECH without curl itself using DoH.
 The author for example uses a combination of stubby+unbound as the system resolver listening on localhost:53, so would fit this use-case.
-That said, it's unclear if this is a niche that's worth trying to address.
+That said, it is unclear if this is a niche that is worth trying to address.
 (The author is just as happy to let curl use DoH to talk to the same public recursive that stubby might use:-)

-Assuming for the moment this is a use-case we'd like to support, then if DoH is not being used by curl, it's not clear at this time how to provide support for ECH.
-One option would seem to be to extend the ``c-ares`` library to support HTTPS RRs, but in that case it's not now clear whether such changes would be attractive to the ``c-ares`` maintainers, nor whether the "tag=value" extensibility inherent in the HTTPS/SVCB specification is a good match for the ``c-ares`` approach of defining structures specific to decoded answers for each supported RRtype.
+Assuming for the moment this is a use-case we'd like to support, then if DoH is not being used by curl, it is not clear at this time how to provide support for ECH.
+One option would seem to be to extend the ``c-ares`` library to support HTTPS RRs, but in that case it is not now clear whether such changes would be attractive to the ``c-ares`` maintainers, nor whether the "tag=value" extensibility inherent in the HTTPS/SVCB specification is a good match for the ``c-ares`` approach of defining structures specific to decoded answers for each supported RRtype.
 We're also not sure how many downstream curl deployments actually make use of the ``c-ares`` library, which would affect the utility of such changes.
-Another option might be to consider using some other generic DNS library that does support HTTPS RRs, but it's unclear if such a library could or would be used by all or almost all curl builds and downstream releases of curl.
+Another option might be to consider using some other generic DNS library that does support HTTPS RRs, but it is unclear if such a library could or would be used by all or almost all curl builds and downstream releases of curl.